KeeeX/sax-js/README.md

 Designed with [node](http://nodejs.org/) in mind, but should work fine in the browser or other CommonJS implementations.

+## @keeex fork

+The upstream (`isaacs/sax-js`) was forked to fix some specific issues with our internal environments requirements, and this fork is slowly moving away from upstream.

+If you're only interested in fixing the `new Buffer` used in tests and removing the dependency to `node:stream` (which was a requirement for using in React-Native), checkout the branch `fix_node_issues`.

+Ideally, this branch could have been a PR to the upstream but we currently lack the workforce to properly write a full PR, and also it might not be beneficial for everyone to remove the compatibility with node's streams.

 ## What This Is

 * A very simple tool to parse through an XML string.